Counselling or psychotherapy?

 How much does it cost?

-Fees are £50 per session (£40 for the initial assessment session) but cheaper rates are available for those on low income or students.
+Fees are £50 per session.
+I also offer some low cost appointments.
 Please ask me about this when you contact me.

 How do sessions work?